Bayil

 Bayil (Bayıl; also known as Bailov and Bailovo) is a settlement in Baku, Azerbaijan.

 Geography

 In March 2000, a major landslide in the Bayil slope destroyed dozens of shops, apartments and gas stations.
-The slope in later years also experienced few minor landslides which led Baku City Administration to examine the area and make a final decision on razing houses in this territory.
+The slope in later years also experienced a few minor landslides which led Baku City Administration to examine the area and make a final decision on razing houses in this territory.

 Neighborhoods are largely composed of block after block of picturesque rowhouses and a few mansions, hotels and some office buildings.